Quick Answer

 Policies alone do not prove a control works.
 Transaction behavior and auditable records do.
 Use live-like samples to test approved, rejected, and, where applicable, held outcomes.
 Use a clear escalation rule: if approval or compliance checks appear bypassable without traceable justification, treat that as a high-severity control gap and remediate before expanding that payout lane.

 Start with transaction testing, not screenshots.
-The objective is to verify that approval and compliance policies are being followed in practice.
+The objective is to verify that approval and compliance policies are followed in practice.

 At minimum, pull: